kjac/FormEditor/Docs/fields.md

 The field can be used in cross field validations - for example if there is no logged in member (the field is empty), an email field could be made mandatory.

+## The Campaign Monitor and MailChimp subscription fields
+Form Editor has built-in support for newsletter subcription via [Campaign Monitor](https://www.campaignmonitor.com/) and [MailChimp](https://mailchimp.com/).
+This is described in detail [here](fields_newsletter.md).

 ## Next step
 Onwards to [reusable forms](reuse.md).